-The risk that one party to a financial instrument will cause a financial loss for the credit risk other party by failing to discharge an obligation. liquidity risk The risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities. market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices. currency risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates. interest rate risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates42. other price risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
+credit riskThe risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.liquidity riskThe risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.

+market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.

+currency risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

+fluctuate because of changes in market interest rates.

+other price risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.

 Because of the characteristics of local government financial instruments, some of these risks can effectively be ignored unless they apply to your Council in unusual degree.
-For example, it can normally be assumed that all financial instruments are denominated in Australian currency (some jurisdictions have regulated to that effect), and currency risk can therefore be ignored.43
+For example, it can normally be assumed that all financial instruments are denominated in Australian currency (some jurisdictions have regulated to that effect), and currency risk can therefore be ignored.